HMCS Hawkesbury: Service history

 After workups Hawkesbury joined the Mid-Ocean Escort Force as a trans-Atlantic convoy escort.
 She was assigned to escort group C-7 in September 1944.
 She served with the group for the rest of the war.
 She returned to Canada in June 1945.

+Lieutenant Commander William G. Curry served as the only commanding officer of HMCS Hawkesbury throughout the Second World War, having commissioned the Flower-class corvette new in 1944.
+Curry's naval service began earlier in the war as a communications officer aboard HMCS Snowberry, a British-built corvette on loan to the Royal Canadian Navy, during his first Atlantic crossing en route to a communications course in England.
+On that voyage, lookouts sighted an unidentified vessel on the horizon, which proved to be the British battleship HMS Rodney.
+After Curry signalled a challenge, Rodney is said to have replied, "Carry on Canada with your gallant little navy."
+Curry went on to accumulate over 400 days at sea during the war, an achievement later marked by a commemorative certificate.

 Hawkesbury was paid off at Sydney, Nova Scotia 10 July 1945.
 She was transferred to the War Assets Corporation and laid up at Sorel, Quebec.
 She was sold for mercantile conversion and reappeared in 1950 as Campuchea under a Cambodian flag.
 In December 1956 she was broken up at Hong Kong by Hong Kong Chiap Hua Manufactory Co.
 The ship's bell that was used during her service with the Royal Canadian Navy was donated to her namesake town of Hawkesbury as part of the Canadian Naval Centennial.